-This guide - and those that will follow - will lay out some of the key considerations, challenges and opportunities that must be considered by any executive preparing for a journey to an IPO.
+This guide will lay out some of the key considerations, challenges and opportunities that must be considered by any executive preparing for a journey to an IPO.
 Within these pages, we provide actionable advice; valuable tips and practical insights to help all types of private companies make their journey a success.